What You Should Know About Re:Sound and Neighbouring Rights

-Re:Sound is the Canadian not-for-profit music licensing company dedicated to obtaining fair compensation for artists and record companies for their performance rights.
+Re:Sound is the Canadian not-for-profit collective licensing company that collects and distributes neighbouring rights royalties on behalf of performers and producers of neighbouring rights royalties.
 Re:Sound was formed (as the Neighbouring Rights Collective of Canada – NRCC) following an amendment to the Copyright Act of Canada in 1997, and began collecting upon tariffs for broadcasters in that same year.

 Re:Sound’s Tariffs